alistaircol/ac-website/content/articles/make-a-new-laravel-development-repo-with-docker.md

 ---
 title: "Creating a fresh Laravel installation with Docker"
 author: "Ally"
-summary: "A command I've used a few times to install a fresh Laravel project into the cwd's src/ folder, leaving the cwd for your own README, Docker, Terraform, etc. files"
+summary: "A command I've used a few times to install a fresh Laravel project into the cwd's src/ folder, leaving the cwd for your own README, Docker, Terraform, etc. files."
 publishDate: 2021-05-14T19:28:30+01:00
 tags: ['laravel', 'docker', 'php', 'composer']
 ---